 Next up, we visited the ancestral home of our host for a private tour.
 Like other mansions in Chettinad, the house had been built in the early 20th century by his forebears, showcasing fortunes made working for the East India Company in Southeast Asia.
 The stately home, partially restored, features Burma teak, Italian (and Portuguese!) marble, and a mix of early 20th century European architecture and interior design.
 The patriarch’s pride in his family heritage was palpable and endearing, his welcome gracious.

 As the sun set, we sat in lawn chairs with bowls of pongal and watched the performance of a young dance troupe (Ganesh was surprised and delighted to find his niece among the dancers!).
 The program concluded with greetings from local dignitaries, who also presented certificates to the dancers and musicians.
 After an afternoon of immersion into a Tamil Nadu festival tradition—and way too much pongal!—it was time to head for Karaikudi, and settle into The Bangala, one of the best hotels of our entire trip.

 If you go

 Pongal is celebrated at the same time every year, at the start of the Tamil month, Thai.
-It always commences on January 13 or 14. tripsavvy has useful background information for anyone wanting to know more about the traditions of Pongal.
+It always commences on January 13 or 14. tripsavvy has useful background information for anyone wanting to know more about festivals and holidays celebrated across India.

 We planned our trip to India with the folks at India Someday, and especially appreciated their recommendations for making the most of our time in Tamil Nadu.
 Independent travel in India can get complicated, and we found their help to be invaluable!